Canada revitalizes measures for Iranians to obtain work permit extensions

 • Has a different “cut-off” concept:

-• Under the Expired policy, eligibility hinged on arriving in Canada on or before Feb 28, 2025.
+• Under the expired policy, eligibility hinged on arriving in Canada on or before Feb 28, 2025.

 • Applies to a more restrictive applicant group:

-• The expired policy covered a broader set of Iranian temporary residents (workers and those seeking study permits from inside Canada) as long as they met the arrival cut-off and had a valid status.
+• The expired policy covered a broader set of Iranian temporary residents (workers and those seeking study permits from inside Canada) as long as they met the arrival cut-off and had valid status.

 • Does not allow visitors or students to change statuses under special measures anymore.
-These individuals must now use regular application processes for a work or study permit.
+These individuals must now use the regular application processes for a work or study permit.

 • Under the expired policy, eligible applicants could apply for an initial study permit from within Canada under the special measures.